 The paper was also listed (at some point) as one of the top 10 most read papers of recent time in nature genetics.

 The Parameterized Complexity Newsletter contains an article about our work.
-It seems like we have a fast algorithm for `people search'.
-Or at least to find Prof. Buneman.
 A slashdot reference to our work.
-A Carnegie Mellon Today article.

 A Human Genome-Wide Library of Local Phylogeny Predictions for Whole Genome Inference Problems.
 In BMC Genomics 2008.